faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The deactivateChannel function contains the logic that deactivates a channel after which transfer out the tokens held within the contract to the admin.
+The deactivateChannel function contains the logic that deactivates a channel after which transfer out the refundable tokens held within the contract to the admin.

 ---